dekadentno/blockchain-notes/README.md

 - private key - allows you to spend coins from your wallet
 - public key - shared with everyone, derivated from the private key. cannot be used to spend coins or access them. keys are cryptographicaly related.
 - ecdsa - Elliptic Curve Digital Signature Algorithm - one way hashing algorithm for getting a public key from a private key. very difficult to reverse.

+### Types of wallets
+- Non-deterministic Wallet: (random wallets) A wallet where private keys are generated from random numbers.
+- Deterministic Wallet: A wallet where addresses, private keys, and public keys can be traced back to their original seed words.
+- Hierarchical Deterministic Wallet: An advanced type of deterministic wallet that contains keys derived in a tree structure.